On the BBM-phenomenon in fractional Poincar\'e-Sobolev inequalities with weights: Statement of the main results

 \subsection{Weighted fractional Poincar\'e type inequalities without the $A_{\infty}$ condition}

 In this section, we state several extensions of Theorem \ref{t.MS.Hardy} where power weights are replaced by a general weight $w$.
 In particular we do not assume that the weight satisfies the $A_{\infty}$ condition.
-However, this time we cannot obtain the sharp full gain as in the previous section.
-It is the prize we pay for introducing more singular objects into the picture.
+However, we cannot obtain the factor $\delta^{1/p}$ in \eqref{MS.Hardy} from Theorem \ref{t.MS.Hardy}.

 The results of this section are motivated by the classical Fefferman-Stein inequality \cite{FS},

 from which we deduce, for $p\in (1,\infty)$, that

 where no assumption is made on the weight $w$.